unitreerobotics/laikago_ros/README.md

 ### laikago_description:
 including mesh, urdf and xacro files of laikago.
 * `roslaunch laikago_description laikago_rviz.launch`

 The robot should be spawned in Rviz.

 ### laikago_gazebo:
 Gazebo8 is recommended.
-It is not compatible with other versions like Gazebo7.
+Notice that it is not compatible with other versions like Gazebo7.
 Make sure unders have been installed:
 ```
 sudo apt-get install ros-kinetic-controller-manager ros-kinetic-ros-control ros-kinetic-ros-controllers ros-kinetic-joint-state-controller ros-kinetic-effort-controllers ros-kinetic-velocity-controllers ros-kinetic-position-controllers ros-kinetic-robot-controllers ros-kinetic-robot-state-publisher ros-kinetic-gazebo8-ros ros-kinetic-gazebo8-ros-control ros-kinetic-gazebo8-ros-pkgs ros-kinetic-gazebo8-ros-dev